2003 invasion of Iraq: Opening salvo: the Dora Farms strike

 In the early morning of 19 March 2003, U.S. forces abandoned the plan for initial, non-nuclear decapitation strikes against 55 top Iraqi officials, in light of reports that Saddam Hussein was visiting his sons, Uday and Qusay, at Dora Farms, within the al-Dora farming community on the outskirts of Baghdad.
 At approximately 04:42 Baghdad time, two F-117 Nighthawk stealth fighters from the 8th Expeditionary Fighter Squadron dropped four enhanced, satellite-guided 2,000-pound GBU-27 'Bunker Busters' on the compound.
 Complementing the aerial bombardment were nearly 40 Tomahawk cruise missiles fired from several ships, including the Ticonderoga-class cruiser USS Cowpens, credited with the first to strike, Arleigh Burke-class destroyers USS Donald Cook and USS Porter, as well as two submarines in the Red Sea and Persian Gulf.

-One bomb missed the compound entirely and the other three missed their target, landing on the other side of the wall of the palace compound.
+One bomb missed the compound entirely, while the other three impacted the site on the other side of an electrified wall surrounding the main palace building, damaging it and destroying every other structure in the compound.
 Saddam Hussein was not present, nor were any members of the Iraqi leadership.
-The attack killed one civilian and injured fourteen others, including four men, nine women and one child.
+Baghdad-area hospitals reported that the attack killed one civilian and injured fourteen others, including four men, nine women and one child.
 Later sources indicated that Saddam Hussein had not visited the farm since 1995, while others claimed that Saddam had been at the compound that morning, but had left before the strike, which Bush had ordered delayed until the 48-hour deadline had expired.